GamerHack/GamerHack.github.io/README.md

 ## Steps:

 - In the console browser go to: https://gamerhack.github.io/
-- Select the Firmware that your console has.
+- Select the Firmware of your console.
 - Immediately all content will be installed in the offline cache, once finished exit the browser and turn off the Internet.
   - Offline cached content installation is not yet available for PS5.
 - Then go back to Access Browser and Enjoy.